★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 We recommend assigning the three remaining directional buttons to different roles.
 This could be assigned for quick crafting or greeting, depending on your needs.

-Though not a Monster Hunter Rise settings, it is great to check your controller settings via your Switch settings.
-Just go to Home Screen → System Settings → Controllers and Sensors.
+Though not an in-game setting in Monster Hunter Rise, it is useful to check your controller settings via your console's menu to adjust properties such as button maps or vibration.
+For the Nintendo Switch, just go to Home Screen → System Settings → Controllers and Sensors.

 If you want to learn more about Switch controllers and which ones to invest in, check out this article below!